abenori/TeX2img/README.md

 will generate transparent png file.
 Especially, because /load-defaults makes all settings default ones, the options before /load-defaults are ignored.
 The option /load-defaults should be the first.

 ## Reference
-* The webpage of Yusuke Terada (original developer of TeX2img) http://island.geocities.jp/loveinequality/
+* Webpage of Yusuke Terada (original developer of TeX2img) http://island.geocities.jp/loveinequality/